pang-lee/react-native-template/README.md

 If your app requires authorization, you need to implement login, signup function.
 After the user login or logout, the navigation flow should be different.
 In this case, the route should be switched by the login status.
 In the [navigator](https://github.com/WataruMaeda/react-native-boilerplate/blob/main/src/navigator/Navigator.js#L18), you can set the different navigation changed by login status.

-The auth logic are inside the src/navigator/Navigator.js
+The auth logic are inside the src/navigator/Navigator.js, and the backend we use the Firebase and the all config file are inside firebase.config.js

 #### Redux